 Diet Cheat Days: Yes or No?

-I’m currently losing weight by eating 1250-1350 calories daily, My normal intake is about 1750.
-I’ve heard that a “cheat day” will boost my metabolism and increase leptin levels.
+Dear Fun and Fit, K and A: I’ve heard that a “cheat day” will boost my metabolism and increase leptin hormone levels.
+I’m currently losing weight by eating 1250-1350 calories daily.
+My normal intake is about 1750.
 Today I ate about 3600 calories for my “cheat day.”
 Is that too much or is it okay?
 I’ll go back on my diet tomorrow.
-Will this all boost my metabolism or can I gain weight?
-Thank you, and greetings from Finland
+Will this all boost my metabolism or cause me to gain weight?
+Thank you, and greetings from Helsinki, Finland Mira

 We love your name; it means “wonderful” and “peace.”
 We’re going to tell you right up front that we are NOT fans of “cheat days” for a whole bunch of reasons.
 We shall now do our best to talk you out of eating this way.